SDU receives great gift from Danfoss

 Costly facility can bring researchers a great step closer to cheaper and more flexible energy-friendly solar cell systems and light sources.

 Even though Christmas is over, gifts are still handed out.
-Especially to the University of Southern Denmark which has just received a gift worth approx. DKK 20m from Danfoss.
+Especially to the University of Southern Denmark which has just received a gift worth approximately 20 million kroner from Danfoss.

 The Mads Clausen Institute of SDU in Sønderborg has received the roll-to-roll facility from Danfoss.

 Danfoss PolyPower has, with the Mads Clausen Institute as partner, used the facility in its previous work on producing a silicone film that converts movement to electric energy and electric energy to movement.
 Research in these silicone films now continues at the Mads Clausen Institute.

 However, the institute also focuses on finding new solutions to sustainable energy and energy efficiency e.g. in the shape of organic solar cells and LEDs.
 The new facility enables the researchers to expand their research to further include an upscaling of the production process and thus research comes closer to reality.

 -The purpose of doing research in flexible solar cells and LEDs is to be able to mass-produce eco-friendly products with multi-purpose applications and affordable to all.
 With the roll-to-roll facility, we will take a great step forward, says Horst-Günter Rubahn, Head of the Mads Clausen Institute.

 Unique possibility for researchers

 The Head of institute explains that it is outstanding for a researcher within this field to get the possibility to test his work on a large scale.